santisbon/reference/src/rpi.md

 Since we preconfigured everything it has a lot of work to do before it can be available including upgrading the system and installing packages.
 Wait at least 20 minutes before trying to connect to it via SSH.

-## Set up a one-off

-### Flash the stock image
+## Option B: One-off

 !!! tip
-    This is the easiest option but is limited in how much you can preconfigure the OS.
-Recommended if you're setting up only one Pi and don't need to install Kubernetes or anything else that requires modified boot parameters.
+    This is the easiest option but is limited in how much you can pre-configure the OS.
+Recommended if you're setting up only one board.

+### Flash the image

-Use Raspberry Pi Imager (`brew install --cask raspberry-pi-imager`) to:
+Use Raspberry Pi Imager or Balena Etcher (`brew install --cask [raspberry-pi-imager | balenaetcher]`) to flash the image to the SD card.
+If you use Pi Imager you can:

 * Change the password for the default user or disable passwords altogether.
 * Enable SSH (password or ssh keys); remove password authentication if using keys.